Former strategist sues UBS over pressure to bias his research

-NEW YORK, Aug 2 (Reuters) - A commercial mortgage-backed securities strategist at UBS Securities filed a whistle-blower suit that alleges he was fired for refusing to publish biased reports.
+NEW YORK (Reuters) - A commercial mortgage-backed securities strategist at UBS Securities filed a whistle-blower suit that alleges he was fired for refusing to publish biased reports.

 Trevor Murray, the lead CMBS strategist at the UBS AG’s U.S. securities unit from May 2011 to February 2012, filed a lawsuit in federal court in Manhattan on Thursday seeking reinstatement and two times the amount of back-pay that the firm allegedly owes him.